Compare

 • You need multi-entity consolidation and intercompany but don't need full ERP modules like manufacturing or warehouse management.

-• You want AI-powered features (categorization, footnotes, financial assistant, time entry) built in, not bolted on.
+• You want automated features (categorization, footnotes, finance assistant, time entry) built in, not bolted on.

 • You're a startup or mid-market company that needs NetSuite-level accounting at a fraction of the cost.